G-HT4TFH19W6

 9. What desserts go well with Earl Grey tea?

-Light, buttery desserts like shortbread, lemon bars, lavender scones, or vanilla bean cake pair beautifully with Earl Grey.
+The cookies in this recipe!
+Also, something light, buttery desserts like shortbread, lemon bars, lavender scones, or vanilla bean cake pair beautifully with Earl Grey.

 Soft, chewy Earl Grey Sugar Cookies infused with real tea leaves and vanilla.
 Inspired by a London Fog.
 Perfect for tea time or elegant gatherings.